fyupeng/rpc-netty-framework/README.md

 The reason is that the client cannot detect whether there is a problem in the client's network transmission or a problem in the server's network transmission on the way back after receiving correctly, because if the former is the case, then retrying can guarantee idempotency, but if the latter is the case, it may lead to multiple executions of the same service, which is a non-consistent result for the client.

-Timeout retry processing can lead to idempotency problem, so we use `HashSet` to add request `id` to do timeout processing in the server:
+The timeout retry mechanism can cause idempotence problems, so adding a reissue flag bit to the client request packet indicates a reissue, and using 'HashSet' to add the request 'id' in the server for timeout cache processing.

-- Timeout retry: `cn.fyupeng.annotation.Reference` annotation provides three configuration parameters: retry count, timeout time and asynchronous time, where
+- timeout retry: 'cn.fyupeng.annotation.Reference' annotation provides multiple configuration parameters for retry times, timeout time, asynchronous time, and retry, where:
   - Number of retries: the number of times the server fails to respond within the timeout period and is allowed to trigger a timeout
   - Timeout time: the maximum time allowed for the client to wait for the server, and the timeout triggers the retry mechanism
   - Asynchronous time: the time to wait for the asynchronous response from the server, and can only be used in the timeout retry mechanism, the default use of non-timeout retry blocking wait mode
+  - Retry surrender time: the default is 1 second, which reduces the competition of thread scheduling cpu resources and can solve the problem of low throughput of 'cpu'

 > For Example:
 ```java